 And you know I have a bunch of little house patterns in my Paper Glitter Glue library.

 Here is the simplest template to make a paper house called the Easy Paper House.
-I’ve even made an SVG version for making this miniature house.
-You can download them both versions by subscribing to the library and then you get access to all of my free printable patterns.
+I've even made an SVG version for making this miniature house.
+You can download them both versions by subscribing to the library and then you get access to all of my free printable and SVG patterns.